 Then she thought, What would I do if he were a wild animal?
 What would I do if he were a wild animal afraid of everything, what would I do to get him to like me?

-That was a question she could answer for herself very easily, because hadn't she befriended all manner of things when she was just a little girl?
+That was a question she could answer for herself very easily, because hadn't she befriended all manner of things when she was a little girl?
 Creeping things and crawling things and hopping things and flying things; woodchucks and moles and fawns and robins and even the little lizards you could tickle with grass, she had made friends of them all, because as a little girl who lived in an isolated farmhouse in the mountains, they were the only friends to be had.
 Even later as an older girl, they were often the closest friends she made.

 If she could befriend a skunk without being sprayed (often) then she could befriend Hieronymous Grabiner, even against his will.